Azure/appservice-landing-zone-accelerator/README.md

 Cost estimation:

-The current default will cost approx. $40-$50 per day depending on the selected region (without any workload).
+The current default will cost approx. $40-$50 per day depending on the selected region (without any workload or Redis Enterprise).
+If deploying the current defult plus Redis Enterprise it will cost approx. $72-$82 per day.
 It is deploying an ASE V3 that is zone-redundant and one Isolated V2 SKU Windows App Service Plan scaled to 3 instances (default with zone redundancy).
-For more accurate prices please check [pricing models for ASE V3](https://docs.microsoft.com/en-us/azure/app-service/environment/overview#pricing).
+For more accurate prices please check [pricing models for ASE V3](https://docs.microsoft.com/en-us/azure/app-service/environment/overview#pricing) and [pricing for Azure Cache for Redis](https://azure.microsoft.com/en-us/pricing/details/cache/).

 ---